 He ducks out the door at the same time as poor Teddy walks back in.
-Thud!
-The second sneaker hits its target spot on and Teddy crumples to the floor, holding his nose…
+The second sneaker hits its target spot on with a thud and Teddy crumples to the floor, covering his bleeding nose with his hands…

 ‘Just stay in bed this morning, Elspeth.
 I’ll take care of the mucking out for you.’

 ‘I can help,‘ Chase offers.
 ‘I’ll finish cleaning up fast and I’ll be right there!’

 But Taïga would rather be alone in the stables this morning.
 ‘Don’t worry, Chase.
 I know you’re supposed to fix breakfast too.’

 ‘I completely forgot!
 Are you sure you don’t need any help?’

 ‘Definitely.’
 Taïga pulls on her clothes and hurries outside.

 Taïga might love stable duty, but it would be so much better if she could spend more time with the horses.
 She brought her mom’s wand after all and spreading the hay can’t be that difficult.
 Tentatively she moves the wand around and it wakes to life, sputtering out a trail of glittering small stars.
 She takes a cocky stance, swirling the wand in a large horizontal eight.